 1 - Thread the rope normally for a rappel.

-2 - Clip a locking biner to each bolt (or the master point if you're using slings)
+2 - Clip a locking carabiner to each bolt.

 Clove hitch each strand of rope to the lockers.
 Voila, each strand is now fixed separately.
-The last person unties the cloves, cleans the biners, and raps normally.
+The last person unties the cloves, cleans the carabiners, and raps normally.